 Since 2008, the Eli Whitney Students Program has offered non-traditional students the opportunity to enroll in Yale College for the completion of the B.A. or B.S. degree.
 Yale seeks applicants whose academic background, work experience, and community involvement are particularly suited to study at Yale.
 All candidates must present evidence of high academic potential, maturity, and clear motivation for their proposed course of study.

-There are generally 25-35 students in the program in any given year, and current students range in age from their early twenties to their mid-seventies.
+There are generally sixty or more students in the program in any given year, and current students range in age from their early twenties to their mid-seventies.
 Many have spouses or partners, or children.
 They come from a wide variety of backgrounds, life experiences, jobs and careers, and college experiences.
 Moreover, the Eli Whitney Students Program is the most common pathway for veterans to enroll in Yale College.
-What unites them is a strong understanding of their purpose for seeking a Yale education and a sense of gratitude for the opportunity to attend our university.
+What unites the Eli Whitney students is a strong understanding of their purpose for seeking a Yale education and a sense of gratitude for the opportunity to attend our university.
 Admissions rates to the Eli Whitney Students Program closely parallel those of traditional undergraduates.

 Eli Whitney students do not live in the colleges, though they are each affiliated with a residential college.
 The current Eli Whitney colleges are Berkeley, Hopper, Ezra Stiles, Silliman, Timothy Dwight, and Trumbull colleges.